utkuKutkut/Exchange-Rates-with-React-Native/README.md

 <br><br>
 **App.js**\
 Now let’s look at our App.js file in Client folder and modify it with our design.
 First, we import every component we need, such as Table, Row, Image, Textinput, TouchableOpacity etc …\
 After that, we initialize our default Dollar, Euro and Bit coin rates.
-I put symobolic values, you can change them; (Dolar:5.13, Euro:612, bitcoin:9000)\
+I put symbolic values, you can change them; (Dolar:5.13, Euro:612, bitcoin:9000)\
 Then, we simply create a connection with our web server in order to get data\
 <br>
 ![](https://github.com/utkuKutkut/Exchange-Rates-with-React-Native/blob/master/Images/apjs.png)